Medical Assisting Technology

 3. General competencies: professional communications, legal concepts, patient instruction, operational functions.

-1. Medical Assisting students are required to submit physical examination and essential function forms, including proof of Hepatitis B and other vaccinations, as well as a two part TB skin test unless student receives yearly TB skin test.
+1. Medical Assisting students are required to submit physical examination and eligibility criteria forms, including proof of Hepatitis B and other vaccinations, as well as a two part TB skin test unless student receives yearly TB skin test.
 The physical and vaccinations required will be the student’s expense.

 2. Students are required to submit proof of current CPR certification before they are allowed in clinical facilities.
 Only CPR courses that provide certification through the American Heart Association will be accepted.